michzza/michzza.github.io/_posts/2021-03-20-Building a Neural Network from Scratch.md

 image: cats.png

 ---
-In this notebook we build a deep neural network from scratch.
+When I followed Andrew Ng's *Neural Networks and deep learning* course on Coursera, I found building a Neural Network from scratch extremely helpful to get a clear understanding of how these work.
+In this post, I share with you how I built a deep neural network from scratch to get a better understanding of its inner workings.

 The model is a classifier that distinguishes cat images from non-cat images.
-We first build a two layer neural network, and then build a deeper 4 layer neural network and compare how they perform.
+I start by building a 2-layer Neural Network, then a deeper 4-layer Network to compare how they perform.

-We build each model following the steps below:
-- define the model's structure - number of layers, number of units in each layer and its activation function
-- initialize the model's weights and biases for each layer
-- loop for a number of iterations where each iteration is a step of the Gradient Descent algorithm to minimize the loss function:

-    1. perform forward propagation to compute the activations at each layer
-    2. compute the cross-entropy cost
-    3. perform back propagation to compute gradients at each layer
-    4. update weights and biases

-- predict the labels of the test set using the trained model

-This notebook will follow the following structure:
-- load the data set
-- build the 2 layer model
-- use trained model to predict labels of test data
-- repeat the above for a deeper network
-- compare the models' performance

 Our models are basic neural networks and their performances are obviously not optimal for many reasons.
-Their performances can however be further improved via hyperparameter tuning such as exploring different network structures, depths, using regularization etc ...
+Their performances can however be further improved notably via hyperparameter tuning such as exploring different network structures, depths, using regularization etc ...

-More information regarding references and the dataset can be found at the bottom of this post.
+Please note that more information regarding references and the dataset can be found at the bottom of this post.